-DEPT® is upfront with our clients that building the semantic layer in a data warehouse project is twice the work required to build a pipeline management system and a data lake.
-As a result, many clients decide to skip the construction of a semantic layer at the outset of their data warehouse project.
+Building a semantic layer in a data warehouse project requires twice the work required to build a pipeline management system and a data lake.
+As a result, many clients decide to skip this step at the outset of their data warehouse project.

-We think making data easy to get to – the logistics problems – is a problem worth solving on its own.
-Co-locating all of your data and making it easy to move around creates enormous value for your organization.
+We think making data easy to access —the logistics problems—is a problem worth solving alone.
+Co-locating your data and making it easy to move around creates enormous value for your organization.

-A semantic layer will eventually evolve out of a data lake, especially if the layer can be fed with new sources of data.
+A semantic layer will eventually evolve out of a data lake, especially if the layer can be fed with new data sources.
 And as a data lake’s users get better at using data for sponsors, they’ll figure out how to connect the dots across different domains and sources.
-But that evolution can’t happen without easy logistics, and that’s why we think building a basic data warehouse is the right first step.
+However, that evolution can’t happen without easy logistics, so building a basic data warehouse is the right first step.

-Eventually to maximize the value of your data you’ll need to do some intentional organization, or data modeling.
+Eventually, to maximize the value of your data, you’ll need to do some intentional organization or data modeling.
 While the effort is significant, we think it’s possible to do just the right amount of data modeling to build your semantic layer.
-How we do that at DEPT® is the topic of this article.
+This insight will discuss how we do that at DEPT®.

 The problem